tejasmanohar/reddit-vagrant/README.md

   (`vagrant plugin install vagrant-cachier`).
 This will make future provisions MUCH faster.
 * READ THE PROTIPS BELOW
 * Run `vagrant up --provider=:provider`, wait for it to finish.
 * Visit `http://reddit.local` and revel in your beautiful new reddit development environment.
+The default user/pass is reddit/password.

 Protips